protesilaos/my-website/_interpretations/2022-07-14-lhasa-confession.md

 I mention "uncertainty" because rejecting established truths does not mean that we have replaced them with other truths.
-The renegade's latent hubris is braught to bear when their propensity for self-righteousness turns into a cult of personality.
+The renegade's latent hubris is brought to bear when their propensity for self-righteousness turns into a cult of personality.
 It is prudent to not take oneself too seriously.
 It would be frivolous to claim that one's truth is the truth.
 Rather, one has merely discovered that what